ClaroSoftware/eSpeak-Sapi-5-Installer/README.md

 # eSpeak-Sapi-5-Installer
-an installer that installs all the voices for the eSpeak engine found here: https://github.com/espeak-ng/espeak-ng eSpeak NG is a continuation of the eSpeak voices.
+eSpeak NG is a continuation of the eSpeak voices.
 It is an open source voice library that can be found here https://github.com/espeak-ng/espeak-ng installing there MSI gives only the English voice but the package actually contains lots more voices.
 I tried to build an XML file that would allow for installation of all the voices.

 # Success